puniverse/quasar/docs/manual/actors.md

 ## Sending and Receiving Messages, `ActorRef`

+The `spawn` method returns an instance of [`ActorRef`]({{javadoc}}/actors/ActorRef.html).
+All (almost) interactions with an actor take place through its `ActorRef`, which can also be obtained by calling `ref()` on the actor.
+The `ActorRef` is used as a level of indirection that provides additional isolation for the actor (and actors are all about isolation).
+It enables things like hot code swapping and more.

+{:.alert .alert-warn}
+**Note**: An actor must *never* pass a direct reference to itself to other actors or to be used on other strands.
+However, it may share its `ActorRef` freely.

+The `ActorRef` allows sending messages to the actor's mailbox.
+In fact, `ActorRef` implements `SendPort` so it can be used just like a channel.

 An actor's mailbox is a channel, that can be obtained with the `mailbox-of` function.
 You can therefore send a message to an actor like so: